FadhilPM/tp/docs/UserGuide.md

 * Deletes the contact at the specified `INDEX` **or** with the specified `PHONE`.

-    * The index refers to the positive integer within the bounds of the displayed person list  1, 2, 3, …​
+    * The index refers to the positive integer within the bounds of the displayed contact list  1, 2, 3, …​
-    * The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed person list).
+    * The `INDEX` must be a valid index (i.e. Positive integer within the bounds of the displayed contact list).

 Phone (`p/PHONE`)